 Two-Stage Furnaces: What They Are and How They Work

-A two-stage furnace is a type of heating system that utilizes two different stages of operation — low and high.
-In the low stage, the furnace operates at a reduced capacity to help maintain a chosen temperature inside your home more efficiently.
-During the high stage, the furnace will run full throttle to meet demands for increased warmth or cooling.
-With a two-stage furnace, you can achieve much better energy efficiency and consistent temperatures throughout your home.
+As the name suggests, a furnace with two levels of operating (high or low) is called a two-stage furnace.
+When set to the low stage, the furnace performs at a reduced capacity to help maintain the desired temperature for your home more efficiently.
+During the high stage, the furnace will instead operate at full capacity to satisfy demands for more heat.
+With a two-stage furnace, you can enjoy enhanced energy efficiency and steady temperatures throughout your home.

 Does a Two-Stage Furnace Function All the Time?

 A two-stage furnace should not run constantly.
-In the low stage of operation, the furnace operates at limited capacity in order to retain a desired temperature more efficiently within your home.
-When more warmth or cooling is needed, the unit will flip to its high stage and operate at full capacity.
-Because of this, two-stage furnaces are capable to help reduce energy costs as it is not operating constantly.
+In the low stage of operation, the furnace runs at reduced capacity in order to sustain a preferred temperature more efficiently within your home.
+When additional energy is needed to reach the set temperature, the unit will switch to its high stage and operates at full capacity.
+For this reason, two-stage furnaces are able to help reduce energy costs without operating continuously.

 Comparing Two-Stage and Variable-Speed Furnaces

-Two-stage furnaces have two stages of functionality, low and high.
-During the low stage, the furnace performs at reduced capacity as a way to uphold a desired level of comfort within your home.
-When additional warmth or cooling is desired, the furnace will shift to its high stage and operate at peak capacity.
+Two-stage furnaces have two stages of operation, low and high.
+During the low stage, the furnace runs at reduced capacity in order to uphold a desired level of comfort within your home.
+When additional warmth or cooling is needed, the furnace will switch to its high stage and operate at peak capacity.

-Variable-speed furnaces can function at several speeds in order to maintain a precise temperature within your home.
-As such, variable-speed furnaces offer greater savings on your utility bills, because it has more options in terms of functionality.
+Variable-speed furnaces, meanwhile, can run at a variety of speeds in order to uphold a comfortable temperature at home.
+As such, variable-speed furnaces offer greater savings on your utility bills .

 Differences Between One- and Two-Stage Furnaces

-One-stage furnaces have a single stage of performance and operate either at full power or not at all.
-This means that the furnace will be on at all times in order to maintain a desired comfort level within your home.
+One-stage furnaces have a single stage motor and operate either at full capacity or not at all.
+This means that the furnace is always running in order to maintain a desired comfort level within your home.

-Two-stage furnaces, on the other hand, have two stages of operation, low and high.
-While in the low stage, the furnace runs at reduced capacity in order to maintain a desired temperature more efficiently within your home.
-When a greater demand for warmth or cooling is desired, the furnace will change over to its high stage and operate at maximum capacity.
+Two-stage furnaces, by comparison, have two stages of operation, low and high.
+During the low stage, the furnace runs at reduced capacity in order to maintain the desired temperature more efficiently.
+When additional warmth or cooling is desired, the furnace will shift to its high stage and operate at maximum capacity.

-Set Your Furnace Installation Appointment with Air-Right Energy Design, Inc. Today
+Make Your Furnace Installation Appointment with Air-Right Energy Design Today

-It takes experience and constant education to stay knowledgeable about furnace technology advancements.
-That’s why our Air-Right Energy Design, Inc. experts are here to help with a no-cost, no-pressure quote for furnace installation.
-We’ll assess your home, your heating requirements and your budget, and then we’ll help you find the best solution.
-Contact us at 703-260-1148 to get started today!
+Making sense of modern furnace technology can be confusing.
+That’s why Air-Right Energy Design professionals are here to help with a no-cost, no-pressure estimate for furnace installation.
+We’ll assess your home, your heating needs and your budget before helping you find the right solution.
+Get in touch with us at 703-260-1148 to get started today!